 St. Linus University offers 24/7 free academic consultation to current and prospective students.

 Our services include free academic and career advice / consultation by academic experts, who answer your queries and guide you from the moment you enroll, to the moment you graduate and beyond.

-Copyright © 2013 St. Linus University.
+Copyright © 2016 St. Linus Online Institute.
 All rights reserved.

 To translate this site, click:

 St. Linus University provides its services and/or products to all individuals without regard to race, color, creed, disability, gender, or sexual orientation.

 Although St. Linus University makes every effort to ensure the accuracy of information found in its publications and on its web sites, it assumes no responsibility for the authenticity, accuracy or validity of opinions expressed and represented therein.
 Links to external web sites do not constitute endorsements of products or services.
 Accordingly, the University cannot be held liable for any damages resulting from its programs, activities, print materials or electronic communications.